Random walks on Baumslag-Solitar groups: Random walks on groups

+Several equivalent definitions of the Poisson--Furstenberg boundary are given in \cite{kv-1983}.
 Since we are interested in the long-time behaviour of the trajectories $x=(x_{0},x_{1},\dotsc)\in\Omega$, we identify those pairs of trajectories whose tails sooner or later behave identically.
-More precisely, we define an equivalence relation $\sim$ on $\Omega$ by
+More precisely, we define an equivalence relation $\sim$ on $\Omega$ by setting